Inverses of Product Kernels and Flag Kernels on Graded Lie Groups: Inversion Theorem for Product Kernels

-We begin by showing that the first sum on the right-hand side converges to an elementary operator which we denote $(E_0, 2^0)$.
-To verify that $(E_0, 2^0)$ satisfies the first condition for an element of a bounded set of elementary operators \eqref{BSPEOs X},
+We begin by showing that the first sum on the right-hand side of the equal sign in \eqref{four sums PK} converges to a $2^{0}$ elementary operator which we denote $E_0$.
+To verify that the associated Schwartz kernel $E_0(x, y)$ satisfies the first condition \eqref{BSPEOs X} in Definition \ref{def BSEOs X}, with $|\ap| = |\beta| = 0$, by the triangle inequality, we have